mdelapenya/docker-go-sdk/image/README.md

 - `WithPullClient(client *client.Client) image.PullOption`: The client to use to pull the image.
 If not provided, the default client will be used.
 - `WithPullOptions(options apiimage.PullOptions) image.PullOption`: The options to use to pull the image.
 The type of the options is "github.com/docker/docker/api/types/image".
+- `WithPullHandler(pullHandler func(r io.ReadCloser) error) image.PullOption`: The handler to use to pull the image, which acts as a callback to the pull operation.

 First, you need to import the following packages: